vkorobkov/jfixtures-cmd/README.md

 where options are:

   -type [required]
   the database dialect to general SQL result for.
-Possible values are: postgres, mysql, h2, clickhouse.
-Not cases sensitive
+Possible values are:
+  * postgres
+  * mysql
+  * h2
+  * clickhouse
+  * oracle
+  * mssql
+  * sybase
+  * sqlite
+  Not cases sensitive.

   -src [required]
   relative or full path to the folder where the source yaml fixtures are